-Given the specific characteristics of market activities, internal stress testing could be usefully applied to better understand and assess the relevance of climate-related risks for an institution's trading and banking book.
-Institutions are expected to conduct a rigorous programme of stress testing.
-Such internal stress tests are expected to address climate-related and environmental risks alongside other risks.
+Given the specific characteristics of market activities, internal stress testing (e.g. a sensitivity analysis) could be usefully applied to better understand and assess the relevance of climate-related risks for an institution's trading and banking book.
+Such analyses are expected to address climate-related and environmental risks under the normative and economic perspectives of the ICAAP alongside other risks,, supplementing historical distributions with hypothetical assumptions.116